YkGUWbrF/SPRC/translated interview questions.md

         - What does the company or developer need to provide?
 Any challenges?
     - What are the test results from these third-party agencies?
         - How do you evaluate the test results?
-        - Why do you evaluate it this way?
+        - Why do you evaluate it this way?
         - How transparent do you think these third-party testing agencies are?
 Why do you think so?
     - Are there any fees?

 4. Has the APP developed by your company been notified by MIIT for non-compliance?
     - Please describe in detail what was reported at that time.
-    - How did you nterpret it?
+    - How did you interpret it?
     - Do you think this notification/rectification is reasonable?
 Why?
     - Have you communicated these issues with other app developers who were also notified?